CamRaff/Milestone3-RoguesDen/README.md

 ### Race Images

 The following are the images used as a display of character race.
 All of these images were acquired using AI from [Canva](https://www.canva.com/).
+When creating a character, the image displayed will be different for each character depending on which race you have selected for your character.
+See the [Characters](#characters-page) page for an example.

 #### Dragonborn